Fundamentals of Web Development: A Beginner’s Guide

-This is a course on building web applications.
+And this course is all about building web applications.
 Whether you are a complete beginner or someone with programming foundations, you've come to the right place.

-Together, we are going to cover everything you need to know to become a web developer, including HTML, CSS, JavaScript, databases such as SQLite and PostgreSQL, frameworks such as Express.js and React.js, and so on.
+Together, we are going to cover everything you need to know to become a web developer, including HTML, CSS, JavaScript, databases, as well as frameworks such as Express.js and React.js, and so on.

 What is a web application